-This product has been developed by SROS as substitute for imported potato fries.
-Samples have been sent have been sent to local restaurants and bars and to contacts in New Zealand and Japan - which is reported to have received a favourable positive response.
+This product has been developed by SROS as a substitute for imported potato fries.
+Samples have been sent to local restaurants and bars and to contacts in New Zealand and Japan - which is reported to have received a positive response.
 SROS sees this product as being suitable for micro enterprises in the same way breadfruit chips have been - although greater capital investment is required with access to freezing capacity being necessary.